angelineolapa/New_Exporter_Success/README.md

   - Open another command line in the folder, run the test-predict.py that sends a request with data from a sample exporter.
   The probability of success will appear in the command prompt.

-2. Building a dash app locally:
+2. Building the dash app locally:
   - Open the WebApp folder in a terminal.
   - Create a local environment with the pipfiles: `pipenv install` + `pipenv shell`.
   - Run the app.py script to create the WebApp designed for this project.